SystemsApproach/sdn/stratum.rst

 Other similar augmentations might be defined to support link aggregation, IP address assignment, VLAN tags, and so on.

-Each model in the OpenConfig hierarchy defines a combination of configuration state that can be both read and written by the client (denoted ``rw`` in the examples), and operational state that reports device status (denoted ``ro`` in the examples, indicating it is read-only from the client side).
+Each model in the OpenConfig hierarchy defines a combination of a configuration state that can be both read and written by the client (denoted ``rw`` in the examples) and an operational state that reports device status (denoted ``ro`` in the examples, indicating it is read-only from the client-side).
 This distinction between declarative configuration state and runtime feedback state is a fundamental aspect of any network device interface, where OpenConfig is explicitly focused on generalizing the latter to include network telemetry data